Composition in photography

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-If there is one important thing in photography, an element to make your pictures stand out from the pack, it is the composition.
-When you are new to photography, it is best to focus on pure technique: knowing how your camera works, how to correctly expose a photo by mastering how aperture, ISO and shutter speed work perfectly.
-Once you have mastered all of these elements, you will very likely still think “it’s fine, but my images keep being pretty much ordinary…” … This is where composition comes into play.
+If there is one thing that can really make your photos stand out, it is composition.
+When you are new to photography, it makes sense to focus first on pure technique: understanding how your camera works and how to expose a photo correctly by mastering aperture, ISO and shutter speed.
+Once you have mastered these elements, however, you may still find yourself thinking: “It’s fine, but my images still look pretty ordinary…” This is where composition comes into play.

-I’ll propose in this article to go into detail of composition in photography, with a set of elements constituting principles and “rules” to follow.
-Of course, I couldn’t go into detail of everything exactly, the idea being to give you a good idea of what makes a photo “work or not”.
+In this article, I’ll take a closer look at composition in photography, using a set of principles and “rules” that can help guide your eye.
+Of course, I won’t be able to cover absolutely everything in detail.
+The idea is simply to give you a clear sense of what makes a photo work, or not.
 To go further, you can refer to the book mentioned at the end of the article.
-I will develop more precisely some of the techniques mentioned here in more precise articles.
+I’ll also develop some of the techniques mentioned here in more specific articles.

-For those who wonder, almost all the photos are mine!
+For those wondering, almost all the photos are mine!

-As mentioned before, you may feel like you reached a deadlock because your pictures are not extraordinary, and you are unable to make some of them really stand out.
-Forget about technique and settings for now and just focus on composition.
-No matter what equipment you have, you are capable of composing a picture correctly.
+As mentioned above, you may feel like you have hit a wall because your photos are not especially striking and you cannot quite make them stand out.
+For now, forget technique and settings and focus only on composition.
+No matter what gear you use, you can learn to compose a photo well.

-So here is below a set of help and clarifications, a kind of guide about specific points to improve your compositions and finally manage to get better pictures.
-It’s up to you, once you master them, to adapt them, push them to the extreme or on the contrary to go completely in the opposite direction.
-So, the idea is not to follow these principles to the letter, but they do are great general principles that will definitely improve your photos and make them stand out.
+Below, you’ll find a set of tips and explanations, a kind of guide to specific points that can help you improve your compositions and ultimately take better photos.
+Once you have mastered them, it’s up to you to adapt them, push them further or, on the contrary, deliberately go in the opposite direction.
+The idea is not to follow these principles blindly, but they are excellent general foundations that can definitely improve your photos and make them stand out.

-📚 For those wishing to learn more about composition in photography, here is my selection of three serious books on the subject.
+📚 For those who want to learn more about composition in photography, here is my selection of three serious books on the subject.

 The rule of thirds

-We get started with the simplest and probably the best-known principle of composition.
-I have written a complete article on this subject as it deserves that we linger over it some time.
-To clearly understand this “rule of thirds“, let’s imagine that you divide picture up with 2 horizontal and 2 vertical lines.
-The result is a group of 9 same-size rectangles as well as 4 power points.
+Let’s start with the simplest and probably best-known principle of composition.
+I have written a full article on this topic because it really deserves a closer look.
+To clearly understand the “rule of thirds“, imagine dividing your image with 2 horizontal lines and 2 vertical lines.
+You then get 9 equal rectangles and 4 strong points.

-It is generally accepted that the human eyes are naturally drawn to these lines and points of intersection.
-The general idea is therefore to compose the scene you have before your eyes with these elements, allowing you to create a harmonious and pleasing image.
-In the picture above, I deliberately chose to place my wife on a strong point at the bottom right of the image, while placing the horizon line almost on the lower horizontal line.
+It is generally accepted that the human eye is naturally drawn to these lines and points of intersection.
+The general idea is to compose the scene in front of you using these elements, allowing you to create a harmonious and pleasing image.
+In the photo above, I deliberately placed my wife on a strong point in the bottom right of the frame, while positioning the horizon almost along the lower horizontal line.

 Use leading lines and curves

-I think this is one of the most important tips to improve your photos.
-In every scene or situation, you see right in front of you, you will find lines or curves.
-You don’t necessarily pay attention to them at first because your eye is not used to, but they are there indeed.
+I think this is one of the most important tips for improving your photos.
+In almost every scene or situation in front of you, you will find lines or curves.
+You may not notice them at first because your eye is not used to looking for them, but they are definitely there.

-We actually also read pictures thanks to these elements that will guide our eyes towards a strong point.
-You can (and even should) think about this technique along with the rule of thirds.
+We also read images through these elements, because they guide our eyes toward a strong point.
+You can, and even should, combine this technique with the rule of thirds.

-The two photos above show thoughtful examples using the landscape lines.
-In the photo of the black sand beach, your gaze starts at the bottom right, at the pebble beach, to take you to the other end (top left) on the horizon line, and finally leads you back to the rocky island with the two trees.
-This taken image is well balanced.
+The two photos above are deliberate examples using lines in the landscape.
+In the photo of the black sand beach, your gaze starts at the bottom right, on the pebble beach, then moves toward the opposite side, at the top left, along the horizon line, before finally returning to the rocky islet with the two trees.
+The image is well balanced.

-On the other picture, it is the dirt road in the foreground that brings the eye to the back of the picture, towards the ocean.
+In the other photo, the dirt road in the foreground leads the eye toward the back of the image, in the direction of the ocean.

 Place your subject in a frame

-When we start out, we may not necessarily realize this point, but we can completely decide to highlight your subject in a natural setting already present.
-It can be a hole in the vegetation, a door half-open, an open tunnel, in short: many things.
+When we start out, we do not necessarily think about this, but you can absolutely choose to highlight your subject within a natural frame that is already present in the scene.
+It might be an opening in the vegetation, a half-open door, a tunnel entrance, in short: many different things.

-The idea is to naturally guide the gaze to your subject while incorporating it in a larger frame.
-As an example, a picture of a beach that I took on the island of Moorea, here in French Polynesia.
-Nothing could be more banal in this place (if I may say so…) and I wanted to try something else than a basic beautiful white sand beach picture.
-So, I deliberately tried to insert the beach within the palm tree foliage.
-The eye is also guided by a leading line (the yellow top of the palm’s leaf) starting from the top left and taking you to the bottom right.
+The idea is to naturally guide the viewer’s eye toward your subject while placing it within a wider frame.
+As an example, here is a photo of a beach I took on the island of Moorea, in French Polynesia.
+In a place like this, a beach photo can easily become very ordinary, if I may say so.
+I wanted to try something other than a basic “beautiful white sand beach” shot, so I deliberately framed the beach through the palm foliage.
+The eye is also guided by a leading line, the yellow tip of the palm leaf, starting from the top left and drawing you toward the bottom right.

-This is one of the other tips I apply very often, especially in landscape photography, which I am personally fan of.
-Depending on the scene you have in front of you, you may be able to show the immensity, the vastness of things.
-Try to visually qualify what you see right before your eyes.
+This is another tip I use very often, especially in landscape photography, which I personally love.
+Depending on the scene in front of you, you may be able to show the scale, vastness or immensity of a place.
+Try to visually express what you feel when you look at it.

-One example among so many others: a photo I took here in French Polynesia on the island of Maupiti.
-There is, on the way out of the city, a huge basalt cliff about 80m high, or even higher.
-It’s quite difficult to measure its size when you are at the foot of it and to then transcribe that in a photo.
-During a boat trip on the lagoon, I was lucky enough to be able to see it from further away.
+One example among many: a photo I took in French Polynesia on the island of Maupiti.
+On the way out of the village, there is a huge basalt cliff, about 80 meters high, perhaps even higher.
+When you are standing at its base, it is quite difficult to judge its size and then convey that in a photo.
+During a boat trip on the lagoon, I was lucky enough to see it from farther away.

-So, I deliberately wanted to put it in the spotlight by confronting it with a notion of scale: the little house you see at the bottom left of the screen.
-I wanted to give this greatness impression of the cliff, by eliminating as much as possible the sea in the foreground which does not add anything.
-A larger picture with much more sea in the foreground would not have had the same effect.
-You will also notice that placing the house at the extreme bottom-left perfectly balances the photo with the imposing cliff at the extreme top-right.
-We will talk about it below.
+So I deliberately wanted to emphasize it by adding a sense of scale: the little house you can see at the bottom left of the frame.
+I wanted to convey the scale of the cliff by removing as much of the sea in the foreground as possible, because it did not add anything.
+A wider photo with much more sea in the foreground would not have had the same impact.
+You will also notice that placing the house in the extreme bottom-left corner balances the image perfectly with the imposing cliff in the extreme top-right.
+We’ll come back to that below.

 Fill the frame

-It’s often an issue when you’re a beginner: you always tend to compose very large, and therefore, either you don’t really have a subject on your picture, or the subject is too small to be highlighted.
-As a result, the image does not provide any value, does not convey anything, and your subject won’t be dominant in your photo.
+This is often an issue when you are a beginner: you tend to compose too wide.
+As a result, either you do not really have a subject in your photo, or your subject is too small to stand out.
+The image then loses impact, does not really say anything and your subject does not dominate the frame.

-You must see this principle as a possibility, and not as a truth in itself.
-Obviously, you can consider doing the opposite by placing your subject alone, lost in the middle of a large space, to show the immensity of this place, for example.
+You should see this principle as one possibility, not as an absolute truth.
+Of course, you can also do the exact opposite by placing your subject alone, lost in the middle of a vast space, to show the immensity of a place, for example.

-In both cases above, the subjects are framed very tightly in order to completely fill the frame.
-No space is deliberately left.
-You will notice that, even on very diverse subjects, the notions of leading lines and the Rule of Thirds may more or less be applied.
+In both examples above, the subjects are framed very tightly to completely fill the frame.
+No space is deliberately left around them.
+You will notice that, even with very different subjects, leading lines and the rule of thirds can still more or less apply.

-As mentioned above, another great-working principle in composition is to deliberately place a second side subject at the other end of your main subject, which is on a strong point according to the Rule of Thirds.
+As mentioned above, another very effective principle in composition is to deliberately place a secondary subject opposite your main subject, especially when the main subject is positioned on a strong point according to the rule of thirds.

-This picture may seem insignificant at first sight, but I managed to do exactly what I wanted to only after several tries.
-I had spotted the forming waves in the foreground as well as the boat in the background on the lagoon.
-As you can see, the boat is globally placed on a strong point of the image, with the horizon on the horizontal line of the rule of thirds.
-In order to balance the picture, I deliberately wanted to place a small wave in the diagonal opposite to my subject.
-To accentuate things, you will notice the leading line formed by the limit between the top of the sea and the sand, starting from the bottom right corner of the picture and leading the eye to the wave, and then to the boat.
+This photo may seem insignificant at first glance, but I only managed to get exactly what I wanted after several attempts.
+I had noticed the waves forming in the foreground and the boat in the background on the lagoon.
+As you can see, the boat is roughly placed on a strong point of the image, with the horizon on the horizontal line of the rule of thirds.
+To balance the photo, I deliberately wanted to place a small wave on the diagonal opposite my subject.
+To reinforce the composition, you can also see the leading line created by the edge between the sea and the sand, starting from the bottom right corner of the image and guiding the eye to the wave, then to the boat.

 Playing with symmetry

-It is a great classic of composition that goes against many of the points mentioned above.
-On some subjects, especially architecture and building photography, you can find perfect symmetries.
-Use them to create balance in your photo.
+This is a classic composition technique that goes against several of the points mentioned above.
+With some subjects, especially architecture and buildings, you can find perfect symmetry.
+Use it to create balance in your photo.

-I took the picture on the right at the foot of the Petronas Towers in Malaysia.
-The subject is perfect to be centered here, likewise the architecture picture on the left.
+I took the photo on the right at the foot of the Petronas Towers in Malaysia.
+Here, the subject works perfectly when centered, just like the architectural photo on the left.

 Beware of disturbing elements

-This is more a piece of advice than a great principle in itself.
-Very often, you will focus on a subject on the scene in front of you.
-However, you should not forget all the elements surrounding it.
-Sometimes, you only realize it when you come back to your computer, but you frequently have elements that spoil your image.
+This is more a piece of advice than a major principle in itself.
+Very often, you focus on the subject in front of you.
+However, you should not forget all the elements around it.
+Sometimes you only notice them when you get back to your computer, but unwanted elements can easily spoil an image.

-These are unwanted elements on the same level as your subject.
-This can make the image quite difficult to read.
-To avoid this kind of things, you have to move, turn around the subject so that you don’t place them in the frame.
-If they are in the background, you will still be able to blur them later – we’ll talk about that below.
+These are distracting elements on the same plane as your subject.
+They can make the image quite difficult to read.
+To avoid this kind of thing, you need to move, walk around the subject and adjust your position so that these elements are not in the frame.
+If they are in the background, you may still be able to blur them later.
+We’ll talk about that below.

-Here’s an example of an old picture taken when I wasn’t yet paying attention to my compositions.
-I probably wanted to take a picture of the landscape with the beautiful color of the water in the foreground.
+Here is an example of an old photo taken when I was not yet paying attention to my compositions.
+I probably wanted to photograph the landscape with the beautiful color of the water in the foreground.

-Unfortunately, there is a bit of road sticking out on the left, which spoils the picture a bit (even if it’s not originally a work of art…).
+Unfortunately, there is a bit of road sticking out on the left, which slightly spoils the image, even if it was not exactly a masterpiece to begin with…

 Patterns, textures and shapes

-I have deliberately regrouped these three elements all together, but I could have write a complete article on each one of them.
-When we talk about pattern, we immediately think of repetitive subjects that can suggest an impression of infinity in the image.
+I have deliberately grouped these three elements together, although I could write a full article on each of them.
+When we talk about patterns, we immediately think of repetitive subjects that can create an impression of infinity in the image.

-Textures are omnipresent in everyday life.
-They can be old boards on an old building, a cracked ground in Africa or the roughness of a leaf highlighted with macro photography.
+Textures are everywhere in everyday life.
+They can be old wooden boards on a building, cracked ground in Africa or the roughness of a leaf highlighted through macro photography.

-Finally, geometric shapes are also a nice way to create balanced pictures.
-The above picture of a door detail is a nice example of a triangular shape, all accentuated thanks to a perfect symmetry.
+Finally, geometric shapes are also a great way to create balanced photos.
+The photo above, showing a detail of a door, is a good example of a triangular shape, reinforced by perfect symmetry.

 Playing with contrasts

-To accentuate your compositions, it is also possible to play with contrasts.
-It can be about contrast of colors, lights, but also shapes or sizes.
-Color contrasts are often used in macro photography to highlight the subject.
+To strengthen your compositions, you can also play with contrasts.
+This can mean contrasts in color, light, shapes or size.
+Color contrasts are often used in macro photography to make the subject stand out.

-Light contrasts are for example akin to taking pictures in backlight.
-It is particularly seen in street or reportage photography, where some parts of the image may be deliberately dark or even black in order to highlight your subject, which will be correctly exposed.
+Light contrast is, for example, closely linked to backlit photography.
+It is particularly common in street or reportage photography, where certain parts of the image may be deliberately dark, or even black, in order to highlight a correctly exposed subject.

 Isolate your subject

-It is a great classic of composition which is fully matched with the rule of thirds, very often depending on the subject.
-The objective of such a composition is to leave room in front of your subject.
-As a general rule, this technique does correspond very well to any living being, either human or animal.
+This is a classic composition technique, and it often works very well with the rule of thirds, depending on the subject.
+The goal of this type of composition is to leave space in front of your subject.
+As a general rule, this technique works especially well with living subjects, whether people or animals.

-Usually, this person or animal will always tend to look in one direction.
-If this subject is looking to the right, you will place it on a vertical line on the left side of the image so you’ll leave space towards its gaze, making the image appealing and highlighting the subject as “looking forward”.
-You can play the opposite game by trying to deliberately place a subject on the edge of the image, in the direction of its gaze, to let you imagine it as being stuck.
+Usually, a person or animal will tend to look in one direction.
+If your subject is looking to the right, you can place it on a vertical line on the left side of the image, leaving space in the direction of its gaze.
+This makes the image more pleasing and highlights the idea that the subject is “looking ahead”.
+You can also do the opposite on purpose, placing the subject at the edge of the frame in the direction of its gaze, to create a feeling of being stuck or trapped.
 The two examples below show the general idea.

 Play with the depth of field

-I’ll end this article with the last technique that will allow you to clearly improve your compositions.
-The depth of field is one of the major elements to bring your subject out.
-Indeed, by playing particularly with the aperture parameter, you will be able to isolate the subject with a small depth of field.
+I’ll end this article with one last technique that can clearly improve your compositions.
+Depth of field is one of the major tools for making your subject stand out.
+By playing with aperture in particular, you can isolate your subject with a shallow depth of field.

-The purpose of this technique is to isolate as best as you can your subject by bringing it out of a blurred background.
-You can refer to my article on aperture in photography in order to know how this parameter influences the background blur.
-I’m also finishing an article about how to make nice background blurs…
+The goal of this technique is to isolate your subject as effectively as possible by making it stand out against a blurred background.
+You can refer to my article on aperture in photography to understand how this setting affects background blur.
+I’m also finishing an article about how to create beautiful background blur…

-Small conclusion on the subject.
-All these practices and rules are a very good starting point to help you improve your compositions and, thus, your pictures.
-It is not about stupidly applying them, but rather giving you some general ideas of photographers’ practices.
-Once you have mastered these practices, you can then have fun with it, alone or with one another.
+A short conclusion on the subject.
+All these practices and rules are a very good starting point to help you improve your compositions and, therefore, your photos.
+It is not about applying them blindly, but rather about giving you general ideas based on the way photographers work.
+Once you have mastered these practices, you can then have fun with them, either individually or by combining them.

-Of course, other practices exist to improve your photo compositions, but if you already keep these ones in mind, you will surely be able to make better photos.
+Of course, other techniques exist to improve your photo compositions, but if you already keep these ones in mind, you should definitely be able to take better photos.

-Come on, let’s take your camera and test it right now! 🙂
+Come on, grab your camera and try them out right now! 🙂

 See you soon,